 - Preheat oven to 350F.
 Grease a loaf pan or 8x8inch baking dish with cooking spray.
 Brownies will be thicker with a loaf pan.

 - Place all ingredients except chocolate chips in a large bowl.
-If your nut butter is unsalted, add ¼ tsp fine sea salt.
+If your nut butter is unsalted, add an additional ¼ tsp salt.
 Whisk until well combined.
 Fold in chocolate chips.
 The batter is very thick.

 - Spoon mixture into loaf pan and use a rubber spatula to spread evenly in pan.
 Sprinkle with a handful of chocolate chips and a pinch of flaky salt.
 Bake for 25-30 minutes, or until brownies are set and a knife comes out almost clean.
 If your peanut butter wasn't liquidy/drippy, they will take less time.

-- Allow brownies to completely cool before slicing.
+- Sprinkle brownies with flaky salt.
+Allow to completely cool before slicing.
 Slice into 9 bars for a square pan or 10 bars for a loaf pan.
+I like these best after they've chilled overnight in the fridge!

 Notes